Kochen-Specker Contextuality: Contextuality as a property of nature

 can be derived.
-Here, $p^{\rm err}[CBC]$ denotes the probability that the value of $C$ is flipped, if the sequence $C_1 B_2 C_3$ is measured.
-Experimentally, a value of $\mean{\chi}= 2.23 \pm 0.05$ was found, ruling out this type of hidden variable model.
+In Eq.~\eqref{eq:PM_exp_err} $p^{\rm err}[CBC]$ denotes the probability that the value of $C$ is flipped, if the sequence $C_1 B_2 C_3$ is measured.
+Experimentally, a value of $\mean{\chi}= 2.23 \pm 0.05$ was found, ruling out this type of hidden-variable model.